qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 transport parameter.
 Any value for this transport parameter advertises the support of the multipath extensions.

+When negotiating the multipath extensions, the host puts a upper bound on the number of sending uniflows that it will use over the connection.
+For instance, if a host wants to spread connection's packets on at most two network paths, it advertises a `max_sending_uniflow_id` of 1.
+Note that the creation of a second sending uniflow will depend on the peer, as described later.

 Notice that a host advertising a value of 0 for the `max_sending_uniflow_id` transport parameter indicates that it does not want additional uniflows to send packets, but it still supports the multipath extensions.
 Such situation might be